CuddlyVenus/Masters-Project-MC2004-/README.md

 Online repository for MChem project

 (12.02.21 01:57)
-Step One: Processing singular dataset into pandas dataframe, organiased, then visualised using pylot as a spectra (13.02.21 21:09)
+Step One: Processing singular dataset into pandas dataframe, organized, then visualised using pyplot as a spectra (13.02.21 21:09)
 Addition of file name reading:
- - Allows for automatic assigment of file name for operning with panads
+ - Allows for automatic assignment of file name for opening with pandas
- - Allows for automatic assigment of file name for plotting title
+ - Allows for automatic assignment of file name for plotting title
+ - Allows for spectra filtering through gaussian curve